 The two-component of the current ratio:- current assets and current liabilities.
 Current assets include cash in hand; cash at the bank; Marketable securities (short-term); short-term investment; bills receivable; Sundry debtors; Inventories; work in progress; and prepaid expenses.

-Current liabilities include- outstanding expenses or accrued expenses, Bills payable, Sundry creditors, short-term advance, income-tax payable, dividend payable and bank overdraft ( if not the permanent arrangement).
+Current liabilities include outstanding or accrued expenses, Bills payable, Sundry creditors, short-term advance, income-tax payable, dividend payable and bank overdraft ( if not the permanent arrangement).

-Interpretation of current ratio: – High current ratio is an indication that a firm can meet its obligations in time as and when it becomes due.
+Interpretation of current ratio: – High current ratio indicates that a firm can meet its obligations in time as and when it becomes due.
 It shows the liquidity position is satisfactory.

 On the other hand, the low current ratio indicates that a firm cannot pay its obligation in time as and when it becomes due.
 It shows the liquidity position of the concern is unsatisfactory.
 Otherwise, the rule of thumb is 2:1 which means current assets should be double current liabilities.